kiran-harbak/zymmr/docs/setup/data-importer.md

 ## Best Practices

 ::: tip For Successful Imports
+- **Use our import templates** - Start with our pre-built templates to avoid common formatting issues
+- **Review template documentation** - Each template includes comprehensive guides and validation rules
+- **Test with sample data first** - Use the provided sample data to understand the correct format
 - Prepare your CSV file with clean, consistent data
 - Ensure all required fields are included
 - Verify user email addresses exist in the system